Devonté Hynes

 DH

-The only thing that was re-recorded, I think, for the Solange version was bass and the guitar solo.
-But everything else was done in my bedroom, which was actually in this shared space on Wythe Street and North 4th Street in Williamsburg, in New York.
-This is a tangent, but it’s now a J.Crew.
+The only things that were re-recorded for Solange’s version were the bass and the guitar solo.
+Everything else was done in my bedroom—which, at the time, was part of a shared space on Wythe and North 4th in Williamsburg.
+In New York.
+It’s now a J.Crew.
 [Laughs.]
-And, actually, this is a side story.
-But when Hurricane Sandy hit, there was a group of us living in this space.
-And I stayed at a friend’s in Gowanus.
-And then got a call that there was a slumlord and that he was kicking us all out.
-So I had to walk from Gowanus to Wythe.
-And then we all had to move out with all our stuff.
+Actually, this is a bit of a side story, but when Hurricane Sandy hit, I stayed at a friend’s place in Gowanus.
+Then I got a call that the slumlord was kicking us all out.
+So I walked from Gowanus to Wythe, and we had to move everything out.

 EO